What's It Worth

 Some sterling, particularly antique pieces like this one, can possess a “collector” value.
 Lancette says, “Personally, I like pieces retailed by (not necessarily made by) J.C.
 Grogan.
 The company dates back to the turn of the 20th century in Pittsburgh, Pennsylvania, where it sold silverware, jewelry, clocks and “fancy goods.
 The condition for this particular piece is average by collector standards, and the monogram hurts it a bit, but I believe it would find a buyer at auction or online.”

 Most dealers will pay accordingly for a piece with genuine collector value but, more often than not, buyers are paying for sterling based on its melt value.
-The majority of sterling sterling silver pieces – pitchers, platters, flatware, etc., are sold at prices based on their weight, known as scrap value.
+The majority of sterling silver pieces – pitchers, platters, flatware, etc., are sold at prices based on their weight, known as scrap value.

 “Dealers like us pay sellers like you a percentage of that value,” says Lancette.
 “We in turn sell them up the food chain to a refiner.
-It used to cause me great anguish to think that beautiful, hand-made sterling pitchers, trays and flatware got melted.
+It used to cause me great anguish to think that beautiful, hand-made sterling pitchers, trays, and flatware got melted.
 I now accept reality and take solace in the fact that the silver at least takes on a second life.”

-So, what’s it worth?
+So, What’s it Worth?

 If you have a sterling silver pitcher that weighs 1 pound, the scrap value at the time of this writing would be about $207.
 The average dealer would thus pay between $103.50 to $144.90.